 I love making cheese boards so much.
 I venture to guess that I make a cheese board 2 to 3 times a week – sometimes more.
 No lie.
 Sometimes I make a cheese board with the intention of keeping the kids out of my hair for 15 minutes while I prep a “real” dinner but then, honestly, I just end of cutting more apples and cheese and salami and the cheese board becomes “real dinner.”
 Nothing wrong with that – fruit, cheese, meat, veggies – totally balanced.

-I love a cheese board for the same reason I love making a stir fry or a fried rice – no rules.
+I love a cheese board for the same reason I love making a stir fry or fried rice – no rules.
 Put out whatever you’ve got in your fridge.
 Cheese is a staple in this house.
+You know we love Cabot.
 I could never, ever be vegan for very long.
 Cheese lasts forever in your fridge so I like to grab cheese when I see something different or on sale.
 We are also huge fans of Olli salamis over here and those are great to have in your deli drawer, as well.

 In my crisper, if I’ve got baby carrots or cherry tomatoes or celery, those get chopped up.

 Don’t Forget The Fruit

 From September through March, I always have local apples in my fridge, so apples are ALWAYS on my cheese board.
 And I am always cutting more and more apples because those apple slices are the first to go.